GMOD/jbrowse-components/website/docs/superquickstart_web.md

 ## Load the synteny "track" from a PAF file.
 Note the order matters here for
 ## the --assemblyNames parameter.
 If minimap2 is run like `minimap2 grape.fa
-## peach.fa` then you load --assemblyNames peach,grape
+## peach.fa` then you load --assemblyNames peach,grape. the order is reversed
+## because the syntax is minimap2 ref.fa query.fa on the CLI and query (left side
+## of PAF) and target (right hand side) in PAF output file
 jbrowse add-track peach_vs_grape.paf --assemblyNames peach,grape --out load copy